-For when you just need a rewarding view without breaking a sweat.
+When you need a rewarding LA view without breaking a sweat.

-L.A. has no shortage of jaw-dropping panoramas to take in, whether it’s rolling hills, steep cliffs with the ocean below, palm tree boulevards or the twinkling lights of Downtown L.A.
-With so much to admire, there’s only so much time we all have to dedicate to working out for a glimpse of the city.
-With that in mind, we’ve gathered some incredible spots that offer those sweeping vistas with little to no physical effort.
+This city has no shortage of jaw-dropping panoramas to take in, whether it’s rolling hills, steep cliffs with the ocean below, palm tree boulevards or the twinkling lights of DTLA With so much to admire, there’s only so much time we all have to dedicate to working out for a glimpse of the city.
+With that in mind, we’ve gathered some incredible spots that offer some of the best views in LA with little to no physical effort.

 1. LA City Hall Observation Deck

 Views of this historic building itself are pretty great but the views from the 27th floor don’t disappoint either.
-From 8 a.m. to 5 p.m. on weekdays you can head to the City Hall Observation Deck and take in sunsets over L.A. at absolutely no cost.
-Plus there’s an elevator, so no workout required.
+From 8 a.m. to 5 p.m. on weekdays you can head to the City Hall Observation Deck and take in sunsets over Los Angeles at absolutely no cost.
+You’ll be treated to some of the best views in LA and there’s an elevator, so no the is no workout required.

 Location: 200 N Spring St, Los Angeles, CA 90012